Amazon Redshift

 Using an IAM role instead of a username and password to connect to your Redshift is preferred for enhanced security and making it easier to manage.
 IAM roles offer temporary credentials that automatically rotate, reducing the risk of long-term credential exposure.
 This approach also simplifies permissions management, allowing for more granular access control to Redshift resources based on the principle of least privilege.
 Moreover, it eliminates the need to store static credentials, reducing the potential for security breaches.

-In the "Authentication" section, select the IAM role option in the dropdown menu.
+Select the IAM role option in the "Authentication" section in the dropdown menu.

 Enter the Amazon Resource Name (ARN) of the AWS role you wish to use for this integration.
-This role should be configured with the necessary permissions to access the Redshift clusters that Deepnote will interact with.
+This role should be configured with the necessary permissions to access the Redshift clusters with which Deepnote will interact.

 To allow Deepnote to access your Redshift cluster, you will need to update the role's trust policy.
 Copy the generated trust policy and update your role's trust relationship in the AWS IAM console.